Cognitive Ease is the first hotel conversion rate optimization technique Booking.com uses.

-- Use icons for description.
+- Uses icons for description.
 Visuals are easy to understand.

 The default search filter results are Booking.com pick.
 Only since recently, the OTA is obliged to notify customers that their ranking is not transparent and it could be manipulated by Booking.com.

-On the contrary, Top Reviewed rating, based on customers’ opinion, is hidden at the right’s three dots.
+On the other hand, Top Reviewed rating, based on customers’ opinion, is hidden at the right’s three dots.

 Information is organized in a logical order, every element is at the place where it should be.
-Shopping cart and Sign In button is in the top right corner, and the search bar is in the middle of the home screen, as a main element of the page.
+For instance, the Shopping cart and Sign In button are in the top right corner.
+As well, to get better conversion the main element of the home page is the search bar, located is in the middle.